Riegner telegram

 Riegner was office manager of the WJC in Geneva.
 He was indirectly informed about the German plans for the final solution by German industrialist Eduard Schulte.
 Through his British and American diplomatic channels (Rabbi Stephen Samuel Wise of the American Jewish Congress in New York and Sydney Silverman, a Jewish Member of Parliament and Chairman of the British Section, World Jewish Congress) Riegner sent the following message to his contacts via the British Foreign Office and the State Department in Washington:

 However, in England and the United States, Riegner's telegram was met with disbelief.
-The US State Department considered the telegram "a wild rumor, fueled by Jewish anxieties" while the British Foreign Office didn't forward the telegram for some time.
-Only on the 28 August 1942 did it find its way to the President of the World Jewish Congress, Rabbi Stephen Wise.
+The US State Department considered the telegram "a wild rumor, fueled by Jewish anxieties" while the British Foreign Office did not forward the telegram for some time.
+Only on 28 August 1942 did it find its way to the President of the World Jewish Congress, Rabbi Stephen Wise.
 On the advice of Under Secretary of State Sumner Welles, Wise decided to not make it public until confirmation had been received from State Department sources.
 When that happened in November, Wise held a press conference about it but it received little attention until the Bergson Group began to publicise it.